 Spiced Apple, Ginger Cake with a Pecan Crumb Topping

 A lovely spiced apple & ginger cake with an amazing crumbly nutty pecan topping – the crumble topping elevates the cake to the next level of deliciousness.

-It’s apple season!
 And I’m feeling super inspired by all the beautiful autumnal apple recipes appearing, so it thrilled me when Abel & Cole asked me to create an apple cake with their fantastic organic apples!

-I made a spiced apple & ginger cake with an amazing crumbly nutty pecan topping–oh my goodness, it’s so so good!
+I made a spiced apple & ginger cake with an amazing crumbly nutty pecan topping, oh my goodness, it’s so, so good!

-I tested it on my retreat day guests and they LOVED it.
 The combination of apples, sweet spices and that crumble topping is incredibly good.

+Spiced Apple, Ginger Cake with a Pecan Crumb Topping